isomerpages/mse/_issues/3-clean-water.md

 	</div>
 	<input type="checkbox" id="title13"  /><label for="title13">Our Efforts</label>
 	<div class="accordion-content">
+		<p><em>Making Our Reservoirs Versatile</em></p>
 		<p>Apart from serving as water collection and storage spaces, our reservoirs also provide valuable recreational space.</p>
 		<p>Some reservoirs are now open to a variety of water sports such as canoeing, dragon-boating, kayaking and sailing.</p>
 		<p><em>Keeping Our Water Clean</em></p>
 		<p>We have put in place measures to keep our reservoirs clean.
 For example, an underground wall was built along the former Lorong Halus landfill, which forms part of the bank of Serangoon Reservoir.
-The wall prevents water from the landfill from entering the reservoir.</p>
+The wall prevents water from the landfill from seeping into the reservoir.
+Instead, this water is collected and treated on-site by passing them through specially selected reed beds and ponds, before it is discharged into the sewerage system.</p>
 		<p><em>Seeking Cooperation from Public and Private Sectors</em></p>
 		<p>We rely on everyone to help keep our water clean.
 Construction companies have to ensure that soil does not get washed into our drains from worksites and factories have to ensure that waste chemicals are not discharged into our drains.
 Individuals also have to help keep our drains, rivers and reservoirs clean by not littering.</p>
 	</div>